 Furnishings.
-Amenities associated with trails, parks and open space, consisting of but not limited to benches, trash receptacles, water fountains and bicycle racks.
+Amenities associated with trails, parks and open space, consisting of but not limited to items as listed in the "Parks and Recreation Master Plan" adopted April 6, 2006.

 Improvements.
 Improvements consist of but are not limited to, landscaping; public lighting; security walls; and trails, parks and open space, all of which are constructed by the petitioner pursuant to the petitioner's approved improvement plan.